 In addition to breaches that occur by one side neglecting (or flat-out refusing) to perform their obligations under an agreement, a contract can be breached by taking actions that make carrying out its obligations impossible.
-The defendant can do this by making its own performance impossible or by hindering the other side from being able to carry out their duties.
-However, some unforeseen events that truly make performance impossible or impracticable without the fault of either party can be a complete defense to a breach.
+The defendant can do this by making its own performance impossible or hindering the other party from carrying out their duties.
+However, some unforeseen events that truly make performance impossible or impracticable without fault of either party can be a complete defense.

-An anticipatory breach occurs when one side indicates through its words or actions (or inaction) that it will not fulfill the duties owed under a contract, and is known also as “repudiating” the agreement.
-Such repudiation must be absolute and unconditional or at least constitute a refusal to provide reasonable assurances of the intent to perform after a specific demand for assurance has been made.
-The plaintiff can accept a repudiation by express words or changing its position in reliance to sue for damages right away or wait until the time for performance has passed (e.g., to make sure the repudiation is real) and then sue for losses that had accrued in the meantime, subject of course to the obligation of all parties to mitigate (or minimize) damages whenever reasonably possible.
+An anticipatory breach occurs when one side indicates through words or actions (or inaction) that it will not fulfill the duties owed under a contract, and is known also as “repudiating” the agreement.
+Such repudiation must be absolute and unconditional or at least constitute a refusal to provide reasonable assurances of the intent to perform after a specific demand for assurance is made.
+The plaintiff can accept a repudiation by express words or changing its position in reliance to sue for damages right away, or wait until the time for performance has passed (e.g., to make sure the repudiation is real) and then sue for the losses that accrued in the meantime, subject of course to the obligation of all parties to mitigate (or minimize) damages whenever reasonably possible.

-A breach of the implied duty of good faith and fair dealing can occur when a party fails to act honestly with good intentions and thereby deprives the other party of the benefits of a contract, even if not breaching a literal term of the agreement.
-Unlike other states, however, Texas does not recognize such an implied duty in all contracts in general.
-Normal commercial agreements are enforced instead according to the parties’ intent as reflected by the plain language of the terms stated.
-Bad faith claims in Texas are limited to contracts that involve or create a “special relationship” between the parties with a recognized imbalance of power, such as those involving an insurance company or the duties an executive rights holder owes to the mineral interest owner in oil and gas leases and royalty situations.
+A breach of the implied duty of good faith and fair dealing can occur when a party fails to act honestly with good intentions and thereby deprives the other of the benefits of a contract, even if not breaching a literal term of the agreement.
+Unlike other states, however, Texas does not recognize such an implied obligation for all contracts in general.
+Normal commercial agreements are enforced instead according to the parties’ intent as reflected by the plain language of the terms.
+Bad faith claims in Texas are limited to contracts that involve or create a “special relationship” between the parties involving a recognized imbalance of power, such as those with an insurance company or the duties that an executive rights holder owes to the mineral interest owner in oil and gas leases or royalty situations.

-What Are the Remedies for Breach of Contract in Texas?
+What Are the Remedies for a Breach of Contract in Texas?

 A plaintiff who prevails in a contract suit may be entitled to several different types of damages, including:

-- Economic damages that are designed to put the injured party in the position it would have been if no breach occurred, which can protect one or more of three recognized interests: an “expectation” interest (benefit-of-the-bargain); a “reliance” interest (out-of-pocket damages); or a “restitution” interest (quantum meruit or unjust enrichment).
+- Economic damages designed to put the injured party in the same position it would have been if no breach occurred, which can protect one or more of three recognized interests: an “expectation” interest (benefit-of-the-bargain); a “reliance” interest (out-of-pocket damages); or a “restitution” interest (quantum meruit or unjust enrichment).

-- Consequential damages can provide further compensation to an injured party for incidental losses that were not necessarily expected but are a reasonably foreseeable consequence of the breach.
-For example, damages for loss of related business or lost profits, costs of delay, loss of use, fair rental value, costs of mitigation, substitute performance, loss of credit or financing, and loss of goodwill or reputation are all harms that may flow consequentially from breach.
+- Consequential damages may provide further compensation to an injured party for incidental losses that were not necessarily expected but were a reasonably foreseeable consequence of a breach.
+For example, damages for loss of related business or lost profits, costs of delay, loss of use, fair rental value, costs of mitigation, substitute performance, loss of credit or financing, loss of time, and loss of goodwill or reputation are all harms that may consequentially flow from a breach.

-- Liquidated damages set the amount of compensation for a breach in advance by an agreement made in the contract itself.
-They are valid if the contract as a whole was not void and the harm caused was difficult to estimate at the outset (such as for violation of a confidentiality or non-disparagement provision) and the amount of liquidated damages were a reasonable forecast at the time of the contract.
-Liquidated damages are not enforceable if they were designed to be or act as a penalty to deter breach, since parties are allowed to break a contract so long as they pay damages.
+- Liquidated damages set the amount of compensation for a breach in advance by agreement made in the contract itself.
+These are valid if the contract as a whole was not void and the harm caused was difficult to estimate at the outset (such as for violation of a confidentiality or non-disparagement provision) and the amount of liquidated damages were a reasonable forecast at time of the contract.
+Liquidated damages are not enforceable, however if designed to be or acting as a penalty to deter breach, since parties are allowed to break a contract so long as they pay damages.

-Additional “equitable” remedies that may be available for the breach of a contract include:
+Additional “equitable” remedies that may be available for breach of a contract include:

-- Rescission, which invalidates a contract, returns all consideration (or value) to the parties, and puts them back in the position they were prior to signing the contract.
-Rescission is an option with a total breach of a contract, fraud, or a mistake (mutual or unilateral), so long as the plaintiff did not willingly continue to accept benefits of the contract and offered to return all consideration after becoming aware of the fraud, mistake, or total breach.
+- Rescission, which invalidates a contract, is a remedy that returns all consideration (or value) to the parties, and puts them back in the position they were prior to signing the contract.
+Rescission is an option with a total breach of a contract, fraud, or a mistake (mutual or unilateral), so long as the plaintiff did not willingly continue to accept benefits of the contract and offered to return all consideration once becoming aware of the fraud, mistake, or total breach.

-- Reformation is used to modify the terms of an agreement to reflect the parties’ true intentions when there was a legal mistake (rather than rescind it in whole), or in some instances can be available to reform a contract when a statute prevents enforcement of part of the contract as it was originally written.
+- Reformation is used to modify the terms of an agreement (rather than rescind it in whole) to reflect the parties’ true intentions when there was a legal mistake, or in some instances can be available when a statute prevents enforcement of part of a contract as it was originally written.

 Other rights you may have in connection with a contract dispute include:

-- Declaratory judgment, which is a procedure allowing a court to construe or determine the validity and meaning of a contract’s terms, or rights, status, or legal relations of the parties.
-A declaratory judgment may be issued even before a breach actually occurs, so long as there is a threat of imminent harm or real dispute that would be resolved.
+- Declaratory judgment, which is a procedure allowing a court to construe or determine the validity and meaning of a contract’s terms, or rights, status, or legal relations.
+A declaratory judgment may be issued even before a breach occurs, so long as there is a threat of imminent harm or real dispute that would be resolved.

-- Interest can be recovered on both a pre-judgment and post-judgment basis to compensate the harmed party for its loss of use of the money that is owed as damages.
+- Interest can be recovered on both a pre-judgment and post-judgment basis to compensate the harmed party for its loss of use of money owed as damages.

-- Court costs are official charges related to prosecuting a lawsuit and not usually all the expenses of litigation (unless provided for as such in the contract itself).
+- Court costs are official charges related to prosecuting a lawsuit and not usually all the expenses of litigation (unless provided for as such in the contract itself or a statute).

-- Attorney fees are recoverable in Texas by statute for enforcing a contract and other rights but may also be provided for by the contract itself to allow an expanded recovery (to either, both, or only the “prevailing” party).
+- Attorney fees are recoverable in Texas for enforcing a contract but may also be provided for by the contract itself to allow an expanded recovery (to the “prevailing” party or otherwise).

 An Expert Attorney Resolving Contract Claims in the Dallas-Fort Worth Area of Texas and Beyond

-Regardless of whether your contract is standard form agreement (like a home or auto purchase) or a highly complex variable contract (such as with a private equity investment deal that has numerous representations and warranties), it takes a skilled business litigation attorney to understand and enforce your rights.
-Wright Commercial Litigation has a history of achieving favorable outcomes not only for the routine types of contract disputes but also for those contracts that involve the most novel, complex, or unique terms, and consequences.
-The firm has represented commercial contract disputes throughout Dallas, Allen, and the rest of Texas.
+Regardless of whether your contract is standard form agreement (like with a home or real estate purchase) or a highly complex variable contract (such as a private equity investment with numerous representations and warranties), it takes a skilled business litigation attorney to understand and enforce your rights.
+Wright Commercial Litigation has a history of achieving favorable outcomes not only for routine contract disputes but also those that involve novel, complex, or unique terms and consequences.
+The firm has handled commercial contract disputes throughout Dallas, McKinney, and the rest of Texas.

-The firm takes pride in providing exceptional value no matter the industry by taking many of its contract cases on a contingency basis, and is adept at resolving disputes efficiently at either the bargaining table with negotiated resolution, in litigation by obtaining a judgment at trial, or by means of an alternative dispute arbitration forum, all the while guiding you through the process with clear and understandable explanations and advice.
+The firm takes pride in providing exceptional value no matter the industry by taking many contract cases on a hybrid or contingency basis, and is adept at resolving disputes efficiently at either the bargaining table by negotiated resolution, in litigation through a judgment at trial, or by means of alternative dispute arbitration forum, all the while guiding you with clear and understandable explanations and advice.

-Contact the firm for a free consultation on your breach of contract dispute.
+Contact the firm for an initial consultation on your breach of contract dispute.

-Wright Commercial Litigation serves residents throughout Texas, including areas such as Allen, Collin County, and Dallas County, with their business and commercial contract needs.
+Wright Commercial Litigation serves residents throughout Texas, including in McKinney, Collin County, Dallas County, Denton County, and Tarrant County, with business, insurance, commercial contract disputes.